ebd622/k8s-into/session_2.md

 wget -O- nginx-srv:90
 ```

-12 ssh to the minikube cluster:
+12. ssh to the minikube cluster:

 ```
 minikube ssh
 ```

-13 Try to `curl ...` the POD `nginx` via its IP and the service name
+13. Try to `curl ...` the POD `nginx` via its IP and the service name

+14. Delete the service and the POD `busybox`

 ### NodePort service
 TODO